-And, I thought I was pregnant from a forced sexual encounter with my so-called husband of fifteen years.
+And, I thought I was pregnant from the forced sexual encounter with my so-called husband of fifteen years.
 He’s the one who had me put in jail.

 As it turns out the last few years weren’t at all what I expected.
 After surviving the tornado, and near fatal car wreck, and finding my passion for all things creative, I thought I had it all figured out.
 Man, was I wrong.